nmshd/documentation/_docs_integrate/attribute-introduction.md

 ### LocalAttributes and RelationshipAttributes

 From a technical perspective, a RelationshipAttribute is always stored as the `content` of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute).
-Depending on the values of certain properties of the LocalAttribute, a LocalAttribute whose `content` is given by a RelationshipAttribute is also referred to as an **own shared RelationshipAttribute**, a **peer shared RelationshipAttribute**, an **own shared ThirdPartyRelationshipAttribute**, a **peer shared ThirdPartyRelationshipAttribute** or a **third party owned RelationshipAttribute**.
-For the simple initial creation of a RelationshipAttribute within a given Relationship, the terms [own shared RelationshipAttribute and peer shared RelationshipAttribute]({% link _docs_integrate/attribute-introduction.md %}#own-shared-and-peer-shared-relationshipattributes) are relevant.
-The other terms for LocalAttributes in connection with RelationshipAttributes are needed if an existing RelationshipAttribute from one Relationship is shared with a peer from another Relationship.
+Depending on the values of certain properties of the LocalAttribute, a LocalAttribute whose `content` is given by a RelationshipAttribute is also referred to as an **own shared RelationshipAttribute**, a **peer shared RelationshipAttribute**, an **emitted ThirdPartyRelationshipAttribute** or a **received ThirdPartyRelationshipAttribute**.
+For the simple initial creation of a RelationshipAttribute within a given Relationship, the terms [own shared RelationshipAttribute and peer shared RelationshipAttribute](#own-shared-and-peer-shared-relationshipattributes) are relevant.
+The terms [emitted ThirdPartyRelationshipAttribute and received ThirdPartyRelationshipAttribute](#emitted-and-received-shared-thirdpartyrelationshipattributes) are used if an existing RelationshipAttribute from one Relationship is shared with a peer from another Relationship.

 #### Own shared and peer shared RelationshipAttributes